Extinct is Forever:

 A Multi-Media Presentation and Live Performance

-The National Park Service is on the brink of making a big decision.
-Will they bring new wolves to Isle Royale to re-establish the broken balance?
+BUT, the National Park Service has recently decided to bring new wolves to Isle Royale to re-establish the broken balance!

 Not long ago, 50 wolves in 5 packs roamed Isle Royale National Park, a wilderness island in northwest Lake Superior.
 Dr. Rolf Peterson, formerly the lead researcher of the Isle Royale Wolf-Moose study, says wolves serve as willing and eager volunteers to "keep a lid" on the moose population at this secluded, northwoods archipelago.